adyork/intro-to-apis-taxamatch/_episodes/01-what-is-an-api.md

 ## CRUD

 While not an API itself, people sometimes use this term in conversation about APIs.
 It stands for Create, Read, Update, and Delete.
-It's a way of manipulating information in your database or data storage.
+It's terminology to describe types of operations that manipulating information in your database or data storage.

-For example you could have an API request that POSTS
+For example you could have an API request that uses a POST method to Create (C) data in your server's database.
+* **GET**	 is the R in CRUD.
+* **POST**	 is the C in CRUD.
+* **PUT**	 is the U in CRUD.
+* **DELETE**	is the D in CRUD.

 Example: